US Strikes Syrian Base With Over 50 Tomahawk Missiles

 mi writes: Two U.S. warships in the Mediterranean Sea fired 59 Tomahawk missiles intended for a single target -- Shayrat Airfield in Homs province in western Syria, the Defense Department said.
 That's the airfield from which the United States believes the government of Syrian President Bashar al-Assad fired chemical weapons on Tuesday.
 There was no immediate word on casualties.
 U.S. officials told NBC News that people were not targeted and that aircraft and infrastructure at the site, including the runway, were hit.
 Slashdot reader Humbubba shares a similar report from Washington Post, adding that Thursday's strike was the "first direct American assault on the government of President Bashar al-Assad since that country's civil war began six years ago."
 The report also notes that the strike "dramatically expands U.S. military involvement in Syria and exposes the United States to heightened risk of direct confrontation with Russia and Iran, both backing Assad in his attempt to crush his opposition."

-More US warmongering (Score:1, Insightful)
+More US warmongering (Score:2, Insightful)

 It was only a matter of time before Tump started another war in the middle east.